SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/PropertyInfo.md

   "DamageMultiplier": 3 //Effectiveness damage multiplier.
 }
 ```
-The final damage output is calculated by multiplying the finished damage output with the DamageMultiplier of that monster.
+The final damage dealt to the enemy is calculated by multiplying the base damage by the <code>DamageMultiplier</code>.